 U.S. university researchers who are supported by NSF awards can request a small allocation for each NSF award.
-University researchers also can request allocations for the use of the Geyser and Caldera clusters as well as the CMIP Analysis Platform.
+University researchers also can request allocations for the use of the Casper/DAV cluster as well as the CMIP Analysis Platform.